Dear Dancer,

 the rest of her body stood as still as a stone.
 Her performances

-were athletic marvels, the envy of Olympian and Bolshoy ballerina
+were athletic marvels, the envy of Olympian athletes and Bolshoi ballerinas

 alike.
 She became a superstar and a role model for generations of